slarse/repobee-csvgrades/README.md

 used as a commit message for the grades file, so that the people who reported grades get notified of which grades have been written to the grades sheet.

-That's just a quick introduction, see [Usage](#usage) for a more detailed description.
+That's just a quick introduction to what the plugin can do, see [Usage](#usage) how to actually use it in practice.

 ## Install
 As of `Repobee 3.0`, installing a plugin is easier than ever.